Looking at Lemon:

 Performing Arts Center, NYS Writers Institute and University Art Museum

 This series of events focuses on the life and work of Lemon Andersen, a writer, performance artist, screen actor and Tony Award-winning poet.
-He is also a three-time felon who grew up in Brooklyn, the child of a Puerto Rican mother and Norwegian American father, both heroin addicts who died of AIDS before he was fifteen leaving Lemon an orphaned teenager fending for himself.
+He is also a three-time felon who grew up in Brooklyn, the child of heroin addicted parents who died of AIDS before he was fifteen leaving Lemon an orphaned teenager fending for himself.
 A high school drop-out who spent years in jail and on probation, his attempts at rehabilitation faltered until he attended a poetry reading and found a sense of purpose in the art of words.
 The series celebrates Lemon’s ability to find meaning in his life, discover healing in creative work and transform pain into art.

 (Please take note of the various locations of these events)